Running a business always involves processing invoices. However, not all invoices are valid, and some contain errors.

 This verification process is crucial for maintaining accuracy in your financial records and preventing discrepancies between purchase and accounting departments

-By carefully checking invoices against these references, you can confirm that the goods or services billed were indeed received, thereby ensuring the legitimacy and accuracy of your financial transactions.
+By carefully checking invoices against these references, you can confirm that the goods or services billed were indeed received, thereby ensuring the legitimacy and invoice accuracy of your financial transactions.

 Why is Invoice Reconciliation Important?